Introduction to the Texas Public

 University Report Card

-The decision to create this annual Texas University Report Card for public universities in Texas was made over 3 years ago when an organization called ScholarShot realized that first-generation, low-income(FGLI) students were struggling to transition from high school students to adults earning at least a livable wage.
+The decision to create this annual Texas University Report Card for public universities in Texas was made over 4 years ago when an organization called ScholarShot realized that first-generation, low-income(FGLI) students were struggling to transition from high school students to adults earning at least a livable wage.
 ScholarShot is a nonprofit organization whose mission is to help at-risk students exit poverty by completing career-ready vocational, associate, or bachelor degrees.
 Scholars are given academic, financial, and social support throughout their time in the program.
 This process begins during their senior year of high school when ScholarShot meets with hundreds of North Texas FGLI students each year and the support continues through college graduation.
-The ScholarShot program has a 91.4% graduation rate and our Scholars graduate with less than 1/3rd of the average debt of fellow graduates.
+The ScholarShot program has above a 90% graduation rate and our Scholars graduate with less than 1/3rd of the average debt of fellow graduates.

 Over the ten plus years of ScholarShot’s work with FGLI students, a costly blind spot was exposed which ultimately led to the creation of this Report Card.